21 Sep RAYUELA: Empowering young people on cybercrime threats through playing

 21 Sep, 2020

 Cybersecurity is one of the Commission’s priorities in its response to the Coronavirus crisis, with a constant increase of cyberattacks and different types of risks within the digital environment.
-RAYUELA project addresses this sensitive issue, offering an unprecedented response in full alignment with the key objectives of the Commission’s Research and Innovation framework programmes, focusing on the young audiences.
+RAYUELA project addresses this sensitive issue, offering a research-based response aligned with the key objectives of the Commission’s Research and Innovation framework programmes, focusing on young audiences.

 RAYUELA is focused on cybercrimes that are prevalent among young target groups: